intel-analytics/ipex-llm/python/nano/example/pytorch/inference_pipeline/README.md

 # Bigdl-nano InferenceOptimizer example on Cat vs. Dog dataset

-This example illustrates how to apply InferenceOptimizer to quickly find the acceleration method with the minimum inference latency under certain specific restrictions or without restrictions for the trained model.
+This example illustrates how to apply InferenceOptimizer to quickly find acceleration method with the minimum inference latency under specific restrictions or without restrictions for a trained model.
 For the sake of this example, we first train the proposed network(by default, a ResNet50 is used) on the [cats and dogs dataset](https://storage.googleapis.com/mledu-datasets/cats_and_dogs_filtered.zip), which consists both [frozen and unfrozen stages](https://github.com/PyTorchLightning/pytorch-lightning/blob/495812878dfe2e31ec2143c071127990afbb082b/pl_examples/domain_templates/computer_vision_fine_tuning.py#L21-L35).
 Then, by calling `optimize()`, we can obtain all avaliable accelaration combinations provided by BigDL-Nano for inference.
-With all the optimizations provided by BigDL-Nano, we could make inference 5x times faster.
+By calling `get_best_mdoel()` , we could get an accelerated model whose inference is 7.6x times faster.

 ## Prepare the environment